jaggad/cru-challenge/README.md

 - TODO: Handling for overlapping shifts
 - TODO: Tabular easy-edit view (handle-able by the modal popup)
 - TODO: Adding new shifts in empty slots
+- TODO: I was going to add e2e tests, but decided it was un-needed

 ##